AlexBoost/Wekod-Soulmask-Docker-Server/README.md

 #### I'm getting this SteamCMD error `ERROR!
 Failed to install app '3017300' (Missing file permissions)`

 That's probably because the main folder you created on your machine which contains the docker-compose.yaml and the map volume folder has no write permission.
-Allow users to write in it and it should be fine.
+Allow process to write in it and it should be fine.

 Credits
 =============